 Who are the Palestinian prisoners released in exchange for Israeli hostages?

-RAMALLAH, West Bank (AP) — Israel on Saturday released a total of 183 Palestinian prisoners in exchange for three Israeli hostages held in Gaza as the ceasefire agreement between Israel and Hamas continued to gain traction after nearly two weeks.
+RAMALLAH, West Bank (AP) — Israel released 183 Palestinian prisoners on Saturday in the latest exchange for Israeli hostages held in Gaza, part of a ceasefire that has paused the war but whose future is uncertain.

-In a sign of progress, Saturday’s release included for the first time some of the 1,000 detainees from Gaza that Israel has agreed to free during Phase 1 of the deal on condition that they did not participate in Hamas’ Oct.
-7, 2023, attack that triggered the Israel-Hamas war.

-Detained in Gaza on suspicion of militancy, the 111 Palestinians released Saturday have been held without trial since the day after the Oct.
-7 attack.

-In the occupied West Bank, excited crowds thronged the Red Cross bus carrying the Palestinians from Ofer prison near Ramallah.
-But the festivities were muted compared to previous weeks.
-Just 25 prisoners were set free into the West Bank, while another seven were being transferred to Egypt before deportation.

-The rest were headed home to Gaza for the first time in months, or, in some cases, years, where celebrations awaited.
+Israel views the security prisoners as terrorists, while Palestinians see them as freedom fighters resisting a decades-long military occupation.

+Nearly every Palestinian has a friend or family member who has been jailed by Israel at some point, for militant attacks or lesser offenses like rock-throwing, protesting or membership in a banned political group.
+Some are held for months or years without trial in what is known as administrative detention, which Israel says is needed to prevent attacks and avoid sharing sensitive intelligence.

+Eighteen of those released Saturday had been sentenced to life and 54 were serving long sentences for their involvement in deadly attacks against Israelis.
+Seven of those convicted of the most serious crimes will be transferred to Egypt ahead of further deportation.

+Among those being released are 111 Palestinians who were rounded up after Hamas’ Oct.
+7, 2023, attack on southern Israel, which triggered the war.
+They had been detained without trial.

-Here’s a look at some prominent Palestinian prisoners released since the ceasefire deal went into effect on Jan.
-19:
+Here’s a look at some prominent Palestinian prisoners released since the truce went into effect on Jan.
+19.

+Abu Shakhdam, 49, was sentenced to the equivalent of 18 life sentences over his involvement in Hamas attacks that killed dozens of Israelis during the second intifada, or Palestinian uprising, between 2000 and 2005.

+Among the most infamous of those attacks was a double suicide bombing that blew up two buses in the southern Israeli city of Beersheba in 2004, killing 16 Israelis, including a 4-year-old, and wounding over 100 others.
+In interviews with Arabic media, he described his militancy as a desire for revenge stemming from his brother’s killing by Israeli security forces in 2000.

 Both el-Halabi, 47, and World Vision vigorously denied the allegations and independent investigations found no proof of wrongdoing.
 One independent audit found that el-Halabi had enforced internal controls and ordered employees to avoid anyone suspected of Hamas ties.

-World Vision has also said that the accusations that el-Halabi transferred 60% of the charity’s annual budget for Gaza to Hamas could not be reconciled with its financial records.

-Rights groups say el-Halabi was denied a fair and transparent trial, as he and World Vision had no chance to review the evidence against them, with all procedures shielded from the public and shrouded in unusual secrecy.
+Rights groups say el-Halabi was denied a fair and transparent trial, as he and World Vision had no chance to review the evidence against them.
 U.N. experts say el-Halabi was questioned for 50 days without access to a lawyer.
 He was sentenced to 12 years in prison.

 Amouri, 44, from the northern West Bank city of Jenin, was arrested for his alleged role in manufacturing the powerful car bomb that detonated beside an Israeli bus packed with passengers on June 5, 2002, killing 17 Israelis in what became known as the Megiddo Junction suicide bombing.

-The attack during the second intifada, or Palestinian uprising, between 2000 and 2005, took place in northern Israel.
+The attack during the second intifada took place in northern Israel.
 The Palestinian militant group Islamic Jihad claimed responsibility.

 Amouri was sentenced to life in prison, plus 20 years.
-He was among those transferred to Egypt Saturday and released into exile.
+He was among those transferred to Egypt on Feb.
+1 and released into exile.

-“We wish to have felt the joy of his release here, on the land of Jenin refugee camp,” said Bassam Amouri, his brother.
-“But, thank God, what matters is that he is free of the suffering of prison.”

 Zakaria Zubeidi is a prominent former militant leader and theater director whose dramatic jailbreak in 2021 thrilled Palestinians across the Middle East and stunned the Israeli security establishment.

-Zubeidi once led the Al-Aqsa Martyrs’ Brigade.
-After the second intifada in 2006, he co-founded a theater in his hometown of Jenin refugee camp, a hotbed of Palestinian militancy, to promote what he described as cultural resistance to Israel.
-Even today, the Freedom Theater puts on everything from Shakespeare to stand-up comedy to plays written by residents.
+Zubeidi was a senior militant in the Al-Aqsa Martyrs’ Brigade in the urban Jenin refugee camp in the West Bank.
+After the second intifada in 2006, he co-founded a theater in Jenin to promote what he described as cultural resistance to Israel.
+The Freedom Theater has put on everything from Shakespeare to stand-up comedy to plays written by residents.

 In 2019, after Zubeidi had already served years in prison for attacks in the early 2000s, Israel arrested him again over his alleged involvement in shooting attacks that targeted buses of Israeli settlers but caused no injuries.

-Zubeidi, who was released Thursday into the West Bank, had been awaiting trial in prison.
+Zubeidi, who was released on Jan.
+30 into the West Bank, had been awaiting trial in prison.
 He denies the charges, saying that he gave up militancy to focus on his political activism after the intifada.

-In 2021, he and five other prisoners tunneled out of a maximum-security prison in northern Israel, an escape that helped solidify Zubeidi’s image among Palestinians as a folk hero.
+In 2021, he and five other prisoners tunneled out of a maximum-security prison in northern Israel.
 All six were recaptured days later.

 A Hamas militant during the second intifada, Abu Warda helped organize a series of suicide bombings that killed over 40 people and wounded more than a hundred others.
 Israel arrested him in 2002, and sentenced him to 48 terms of lifetime imprisonment, among the longest sentences it ever issued.